Barrel making has been around for 2,000 years. But chances are, you’ve never met a cooper.

 So let’s take care of that now.
 We’d like to introduce you to Nate, the cooper at Rolling Thunder Barrel Works in Newport, Oregon.

-Making The Staves
+Making the Staves

-Staves are funny shaped pieces of wood.
+Nate first assembles the staves, which are funny shaped pieces of wood.
 Curved on the inside, rounded on the outside, beveled on the edges, wider in the middle than on the ends.
 No two are exactly the same.
 Put them all together and you get the outsides of a barrel.

 How does a straight piece of wood become a stave?
 It isn’t easy.

 The wood is cut four ways.
 Planers hollow out the insides and round the outsides.
 Jointers bevel the edges and give the wood a wedge like shape.
 This equipment is extremely rare, dating back to pre-WWII France.
 You can’t get replacement parts for them at Home Depot.

 The third piece of gear is a radial arm saw that cuts all the staves to the same length.
 It’s not rare, but it’s still important.